Unextendible entangled bases and more nonlocality with less entanglement: Introduction

 \section{Introduction}

 A focus of current quantum technologies is to control quantum systems for implementation of information processing protocols \cite{Nielsen00}, the reason being that a quantum device may provide advantage over its classical counterpart \cite{Shor95, Buhrman01, Guerin16, Harrow18, Zhong20}.
 An important step in information processing protocols is to decode the information encoded within the state of a quantum system.
 For this purpose, it may be necessary to distinguish among the possible states of the given system.
+Secure distribution of information among several spatially separated parties potentially requires employing ensembles of quantum states, information encoded in which is not easy for dishonest parties or outsiders to decode.

 When a composite quantum system is distributed among several spatially separated parties, it may not be possible to distinguish among the possible states of the system perfectly if only local quantum operations and classical communication (LOCC) are allowed, even though the states are pairwise orthogonal.
 Formally, the problem of state discrimination under LOCC (also known as the local state discrimination problem) is to optimally identify, by LOCC, the state that is secretly chosen from a given set.